Christian Scott aTunde Adjuah was one of the last musicians to perform in a New York club. The resulting album could win him a Grammy.

 “There was a little bit of anxiety and confusion. . . .
 I think that all left once we got to the stage,” Elena Pinderhughes, who plays flute in Adjuah’s band, said during a recent phone conversation.
 “We’ve been together for so long that this band is very much a family, and we’ve all known each other, and each other’s families, for a long time.
 We talked it over and Christian, of course, said to us, ‘Listen, if anybody doesn’t feel comfortable coming in, that’s absolutely understandable and absolutely your choice.’
 But everyone was committed and everyone came up there and played 1,000 percent.”

 The live album “Axiom” documents that week of shows at the Blue Note, which turned out to showcase some of the final sounds coming from a stage in New York before a pause for live music that continues to this day.
-It’s nominated for best contemporary instrumental album at Sunday’s Grammys, while Scott is also up in the category of best improvised jazz solo for the “Axiom” track “Guinnevere,” a cover of the David Crosby composition, later reimagined by Miles Davis.
+It’s nominated for best contemporary instrumental album at Sunday’s Grammys, while Adjuah is also up in the category of best improvised jazz solo for the “Axiom” track “Guinnevere,” a cover of the David Crosby composition, later reimagined by Miles Davis.

 The coronavirus pandemic “definitely affected the audience reaction,” pianist Lawrence Fields said.
 “You could feel it, because normally, the Blue Note is the kind of place where it’s the maximum energy that you could fit into a room that size.
 And so, this is the first time that I can recall going to the Blue Note and seeing it kind of half full, and people are there, but they’re a little nervous to let loose.
 There was a palpable feeling in the room that something really deep was going on — or about to go on — outside.